oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 **API Values**

-The mechanisms chosen by a developer or defined by an IM library to represent these types within an application constitute an IM application programming interface (API).
+The mechanisms chosen by a developer or defined by an IM library to represent instances of these types within an application constitute an application programming interface (API).
 JADN types are the single point of convergence between multiple programming language APIs and multiple serialization formats -- any programming mechanisms and any data formats that exhibit the behavior required of a type are interchangeable and interoperable.

 ## 3.1 Type Definitions
 JADN type definitions have a regular structure designed to be easily describable, easily processed, stable, and extensible.
 Every definition creates a *Defined type* that has four elements, plus for most compound types, a list of fields: